investing-for-charity/i4c-rhok-winter-2019/packages/fe-pyservice/README.md

 Follow Heroku deployment instructions on Heroku's website

 Example:
-1. Install Heroku (and git if required)
+1. Install Heroku CLI (and git if required)
-2. Login by typing in command line: `heroku login`
+2. Login in a local command line: `heroku login`
 3. Add Heroku as a remote to local git.
-    Example: `heroku git:remote -a fe-pyservice`
+    Example: `heroku git:remote -a rhok-i4c-winter2019-fe-pyserv`
+    where `rhok-i4c-winter2019-fe-pyserv` is the name of the app on Heroku.
-4. Push: `git push heroku master`
+4. Push the subfolder: `git subtree push --prefix packages/fe-pyservice heroku master`